Houlin2018/Houlin2018.github.io/content/publication/fishnet/index.md

 url_video: ''

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Analytical fits of Monte Carlo simulations of failure probabilities of square fishnets of different sizes.'
+  caption: 'Demonstration of sCBM'
   focal_point: ""
   preview_only: false